LM-15/falltest/README.md

 ## Status
-This query has been reviewed for code syntax and style, approved by the community, and provided with machine test files.
+This query has been reviewed, but we are updating it to use relevant derived tables.

 ## Purpose
-To provide title counts for non-electronic resources cataloged in the Inventory.
+To provide **title** counts for **non-electronic** resources cataloged in the Inventory.

 <details>
   <summary>Click to read more!</summary>

   * Provides unique title counts (i.e., only one count if more than one copy/subscription).
+  * Each institution will want to modify this query to suit their local needs.
+This query is built to include many of the measures commonly used to get overall title counts, such as those recording bibliographic format and library location information.
+Some paramter filters are available.
+We also try to spell out which assumptions are made that some institutions may need to adjust.
+  * Queries to count e-resources (whether tracked through the ERM or the Inventory) are available separately.
+Each reporter must know where her/his institution’s various resources are tracked and find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.
-See assumptions and filters available below.
-Note that it is It is generally assumed that if you need a holdings count as of a certain date, you take it on that date; while you can use processing dates to exclude items newly added after a certain date, you cannot get back titles that were withdrawn or transferred through this query.
-Local and national definitions can be updated from year to year; be sure to review for needed changes.
+  * Note that it is generally assumed that if you need a holdings count as of a certain date, you take it on that date; while you may be able to use processing dates to exclude resources newly added after a certain date, you cannot get back titles that were withdrawn or transferred.
+  * Local and national definitions can be updated from year to year; be sure to review for needed changes.
   </details>

   ## Filters